 It doesn’t matter how endless the climb to the top of the estate, over either shoulder the cathedral is always higher.
-From the cathedral, stacks of tiny boxes curl around the hillside like they’ve seen it and are raising it a few thousand metres.
+From the place of worship, stacks of tiny boxes curl around the hillside like they’ve seen it and are raising it a few thousand metres.
 A precarious move, but it’s just an illusion.
 The cathedral presides over everyone, defiantly sticking two spires up at them.

 From the confines of a civil service office thirty miles away, servants in suits only ever refer it to as an area of deprivation.
 Among the top ten percent in Northern Ireland.
 It therefore gives a few of them a reason to exist.

 From desks less than a mile away, it fails to qualify for traffic calming measures, or a playground.
 Against policy, they’re told, so children play on the road where toy tractors and scooters are regularly abandoned to the mercy of on-coming drivers; some of them not old enough to qualify for a licence.

 From number 29, Irene shakes her head, fearful it’s all going to kick off again.
 There was a bare-knuckle fight at the weekend, right on the street in broad daylight, she points diagonally.
 The police were called but they didn’t bother coming out.

 It’s less than a year since it last kicked off.
 “Why are so many of them living here?”, a handful demanded to know from the Housing Executive official before they were joined by a steady chorus of dissenters until civility fled the scene and there was standing room only.
 “They come in here taking houses”, spat one man.
 “And the noise of them, not to mention making our young people afraid.”